MTjody/ssr-playground/posts/art-of-over-engineering.md

 }
 ```

 The function itself was pretty simple, all it had to do was call the API for me and return the result.
-When implementing this, I made sure not to depend on any packages so that the function would be as simple as possible to reduce startup latency.
+When implementing this, I made sure not to depend on any packages so that the function would be as simple as possible to avoid depending on other than built-in packages, and also help to reduce startup latency.

 ```JavaScript
 const http = require("http");